If you already know and enjoy the music of Respighi, you'll understand why I've written these tours.

-Then head back towards the Piazzale delle Canestre - but before you reach it, take the path opposite where you originally turned (now on the right!) which will bring you through the Giardino del Lago to the little boating-lake itself, watched over by the 'Temple of Aesculapius' (not original!) and surrounded by orange-trees.
+Then head back towards the Piazzale delle Canestre - but before you reach it, take the path opposite where you originally turned (now on the right!) which will bring you through the Giardino del Lago to the little boating-lake itself, watched over by the 'Temple of Aesculapius' (not original, despite being the Park's usual 'poster-boy') and surrounded by orange-trees.

 The whole park, in fact, is quite delightful: there is plenty more to it that you can explore yourself, including a zoo (sorry, 'bioparc').
 The electric scooters etc are of course a bit modern for Respighi's time, but his music still creates an authentic atmosphere of the liveliness and fun you would be likely to find there on a fine weekend.